 The extended economic downturn is driving all of us to wring as much cost as possible from our processes.
 This has created an opportunity to automate as many business processes as possible.
-But what types of processes are the best candidates for business process automation,
+But what types of processes are the best candidates for business process automation, or BPA?

 Over the years, I've put together a set of guidelines that I use to identify BPA candidates.
 My list of the top contenders for business process automation includes:

 Business processes that are repetitive

 If the way we configure a new computer or handle an employee reimbursement is the same every time, let's find a way to automate this process.
 In my experience, automating repetitive processes not only saves time and money but also improves quality.
 Automation allows us to ensure that we perform the process the best, safest and easiest way each and every time.

 Processes with few exceptions

 BPA breaks down pretty quickly if we have to contort our process management to meet a wide range of exceptions.
 The more standard the business process, the better.
 Of course, this also means that we can make a strong business case for reducing exception handling in all of our repetitive processes.